How to Survive Staying in a HostelTravelling

 First and foremost, ensure you’ve got adequate travel insurance backpacker trips are very different to “normal” holidays and require specific cover.
 This includes multiple worldwide locations, for long durations (up to 18 months, in some cases).
 Working holidays are also included, so you can happily can pick capsicums on a farm in Queensland or input data in an office in Sydney, safe in the knowledge that work accidents are covered.

 Make sure you know where your valuable possessions are at all times.
 Your passport will probably be held in the hostel safe but make sure you have a sturdy lock for your backpack.
 Your room mates might be trustworthy, but remember, many hostels are open to all and anyone could wander into your room.
+Learn more what to arrange before you travel.

 You can’t fail but make friends in a dorm room.
 You will very quickly become acquainted with Mike from Toronto’s noisy sleeping habits, Padraic from Galway’s self-confidence issues and Brad from Melbourne’s desire to go to bed early.